-It is news to nobody that on 23 June 2016, the UK voted 51.9% to 48.1% in favour of leaving the EU, but franchise lawyers and their clients in the UK have yet to understand what it means for them.
-This article explains the processes that will follow, and summarises the legal and commercial implications of a UK exit from the EU (or "Brexit") for UK Franchisors and the challenges their UK lawyers will enjoy, in particular in relation to competition law, intellectual property law, employment and immigration law, data protection and cyber security law and cross-border dispute resolution.
+This article summarises the legal and commercial implications of a UK exit from the EU (or "Brexit") for UK Franchisors and some of the challenges they will face, in particular in relation to product supply, competition law, intellectual property law, employment and immigration law, data protection law and cross-border dispute resolution.

 There is also the issue that some franchisors have EUTM registrations but only use their marks in the UK.
 Once the UK no longer forms part of the EU these EUTM registrations could be vulnerable to attack for non-use.
 Franchisors in this situation would have to consider expanding their use in the EU to defend their EUTM registrations and/or consider filing independent national UK applications which would survive any possible future demise of their EUTM based on non-use.